laracasts/blog/articles/Jeffrey/six-stages-of-spam-protection.md

         }
     }

 This quick rule determines if the given user created a thread within the last two minutes.
-If so, that’s gonna be a no from us, dog.
+If so, _that’s gonna be a no from us, dog_.
 Let’s add this new rule to our primary validation logic.

     request()->validate([
         'body' => [